 Are your kids grown and out of the house?
 Just cooking for one or two?

 Eating out is an option, but it’s not always healthy and easy on the wallet.
 Have you ever thought about a meal subscription plan?
 I’ve spent many evenings staring in my pantry or refrigerator to hunt for something to cook.
 Meal subscription plans send ready-to-prepare meal kits that include fresh ingredients, seasonings, and sauces.
-Most meal subscription plans allow you to select different meals weekly and offer a nice selection of different meal plans including low-calorie, vegetarian, vegan, low-carb, keto, paleo and Mediterranean.
+Most meal subscription plans allow you to select different meals weekly and offer a nice selection of different meal plans including low-calorie, vegetarian, vegan, low-carb, keto, paleo, and Mediterranean.
 Simple and easy!

 I’ve been wanting to try a meal subscription plan since becoming an empty nester and only cooking for two.
-My curiosity led me to Green Chef, a meal subscription plan specializes in meals that are prepared with organic, sustainable ingredients.
+My curiosity led me to Green Chef, a meal subscription plan specializing in meals that are prepared with organic, sustainable ingredients.

-My first order included three keto style meals.
+My first order included three keto-style meals.
 All the ingredients arrived on a Monday in a well-insulated box.

 It took about five minutes to sort everything and refrigerate.
 Super easy.

 Green Chef is a bit pricey (range from $60-90 per week for six meals), but I’m okay with paying a bit more for organic, sustainable ingredients and the gourmet-like fare.
-My only recommendation would be to make meals a bit more keto-friendly by increasing the fat and reduce the carbs.
+My only recommendation would be to make meals a bit more keto-friendly by increasing the fat and reducing the carbs.
 For now, they pass.